yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

     # check configuration files:
     $ terraform validate

-    # prepare and print execution plan:
+    # prepare and review execution plan:
     # this command prompts for a valid ECR URI (see) AWS console)
     $ terraform plan